alphagov/govuk-developer-docs/source/manual/data-gov-uk-common-tasks.html.md

 You can ssh into the Publish app service that is bound to the services in question and run the [steps above](#populate-your-local-postgres-and-elasticsearch) on them.
 You can see the commands to use in the setup.sh script, too.

-Alternatively [create an cf ssh tunnel](https://docs.cloud.service.gov.uk/#creating-tcp-tunnels-with-ssh) in order to proxy the services and make them available locally.
+Alternatively [create a cf ssh tunnel](https://docs.cloud.service.gov.uk/#creating-tcp-tunnels-with-ssh) in order to proxy the services and make them available locally.
 Then you can run the [steps above](#populate-your-local-postgres-and-elasticsearch) with the right environment variables set (typically, hosts will be `localhost:some-port`).

 If you want to populate the production Postgres and Elasticsearch databases, you need to do it in a way that avoids data temporarily unavailable: